 And, if you’re a fan of drier Champagnes, you’re in luck—the selection features only low- and no-dosage wines.
 Unlike many of the wine subscription concepts out there, Fatcork is a well-rounded shopping destination that’s accessible to anyone—even if you’re not ready to commit to an ongoing membership, you can still enjoy access to the experience before joining, and they make it easy to send gifts or make one-off purchases.

 Choose from individual bottles (half, standard, and large format), curated gift packs, and accessories in addition to the three membership tiers, all of which can be gifted as well.
-Subscriptions include Classic (three bottles, four times a year for roughly $199), Fancy (four bottles, four times per year for about $249), and Extra Fancy (six bottles, four times per year for around $349).
+Subscriptions include Classic (three bottles, four times a year for roughly $199, excluding shipping), Fancy (four bottles, four times per year for about $249), and Extra Fancy (six bottles, four times per year for around $349).

 No matter which route you take, your purchase is supporting small family businesses (both Fatcork and their partner wineries), and that’s always something to feel good about.